opener-project/pos-tagger-en-es/core/README.md

 This pos tagger reads KAF documents (with *wf* and *term* elements) via standard input and outputs KAF through standard output.

-You can get the necessary input for ixa-pipe-pos by piping it with the [OpeNER tokenizer](https://github.com/opener-project/tokenizer).
+You can get the necessary input for ehu-pos by piping it with the [OpeNER tokenizer](https://github.com/opener-project/tokenizer).

-There are several options to tag with ixa-pipe-pos:
+There are several options to tag with ehu-pos:

 + **lang**: choose between en, es, fr, it and nl.
 + **lemmatize**: choose dictionary method to perform lemmatization: